Anna-Assistant/Anna/README.md

   - Close tabs

-> Talking to ANNA is an easier, faster and cool way to get your stuff done
+> Talking to ANNA is an easier, faster and cooler way to get your stuff done.
-> With a redesined interface ANNA is more powerfull than ever
+> With a redesined interface, ANNA is more powerful than ever!
->And the more you use ANNA the better it knows what that need at that moment
+> Also, the more you use ANNA, the better it knows what you need at that moment.